nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 * 0 = PWM0
 * 1 = PWM1

 Depending on the image that is flashed to C.H.I.P.
 Pro, the commands used to interact with the sysfs interface will differ.
-If using a **Pro (Debian based)** image, you need to act as root and use `sudo sh -c` with quotes around the command string.
+If using a **Pro** image, you need to act as root and use `sudo sh -c` with quotes around the command string.
 For example:

 **Pro**